mmctl/easycrypt-ext/README.md

 Some commands can also be accessed through the corresponding menus in the menu bar and mode line.

-#+begin_quote
+> :eyes: **Default keybindings and changing them** :eyes:
-To avoid conflicts with other keybindings (from Proof General o otherwise), all keybindings for this package begin with the prefix `C-c C-y`.
-Depending on your personal keybindings and how many Proof General keybindings you want to use, there may be (a lot) more convenient alternatives.
+> To avoid conflicts with other keybindings (from Proof General o otherwise), all
+> keybindings for this package begin with the prefix `C-c C-y`.
+Depending on your
-#+end_quote
+> personal keybindings and how many Proof General keybindings you want to use,
+> there may be (a lot) more convenient alternatives.

 ## Indentation